mathfirst/sol2nonlinearOptim/README.md

 ## Update list

 ### Nov.
+25, 2023
+Hooray!
+I am done with all the exercises in the first 4 chapters.

+### Nov.
 12, 2023
 Hooray!
 I have finished all the exercises in Chapter 1-3.
 Some exiercises in other chapters might have been done as well.
 You can check out the pdf file.